 7 Best AI Tools for Economics (2026)

-ChatGPT All-around economics work Free / $20/mo (Plus) Conceptual explanations, essay drafts, code generation
+ChatGPT All-around economics work Free / $20/mo (Plus) GPT-5.2 reasoning, code generation, data analysis

-Wolfram Alpha Mathematical economics Free / $7.25/mo (Pro) Precise computations, symbolic math
+Wolfram Alpha Mathematical economics Free / $7.25/mo (Pro) Exact symbolic solutions

-Perplexity AI Economic research & data sourcing Free / $20/mo (Pro) Real-time sourced answers with citations
+Perplexity AI Economic research and data Free / $20/mo (Pro) Real-time sourced answers

-Julius AI Data analysis & visualization Free / $20/mo (Pro) Upload CSV/Excel, get instant charts and regressions
+Julius AI Data analysis and visualization Free / $20/mo (Plus) Upload data, get instant results

 ChatGPT